rybafish/rybafish.github.io/soundAlerts.md

 ```
 **Note:** the feature is only available if experimental features are enabled.

-There are several settings to configure the feature.
+There are several settings to configure the feature:

 ```YAML
 # uncomment to have experimental stuff (like sql console)